Here to help:

 Image

-We want to make it easy for you to stay informed, view this one-pager overview that highlights the latest updates and important changes.
+We want to make it easy for you to stay informed, view this snapshot overview that highlights the latest updates and important changes.

 Image